modelica/ModelicaSpecification/RationaleMCP/0031/Flat-Modelica-requirements.md

-# Requirements on Flat Modelica
+# Requirements on Base Modelica
-This document should contain a first draft of the requirements on what Flat Modelica should and shouldn't be, to be used as a starting point for discussions at the upcoming design meeting in Regensburg on March 7-8, 2019.
+This document should contain a first draft of the requirements on what Base Modelica should and shouldn't be, to be used as a starting point for discussions at the upcoming design meeting in Regensburg on March 7-8, 2019.
 It also contains a rough separation of things belonging to the three main parts of the Modelica Language Specification (MLS) that would come out of this MCP.

-## Flat Modelica features
+## Base Modelica features

-Things that the Flat Modelica format should support:
+Things that the Base Modelica format should support:
 - Basic scalar types with the same attributes as in Modelica.
 - Record and enumeration types.
 - Arrays.